metablaster/WindowsFirewallRuleset/README.md

 If needed, you can find these installation variables in individual scripts inside `Rules` folder.\
 It is recommended to close down all other programs before running master script in the next step.

-12. Back to PowerShell console and run `Deploy-Firewall` command below:
+12. Back to PowerShell console and run one of the two `Deploy-Firewall` commands below:

+    To deploy firewall automatically without any prompt run:

+    ```powershell
+    .\Scripts\Deploy-Firewall.ps1 -Force -Quiet
+    ```

+    Otherwise to be interactively prompted which rules to load run:

     ```powershell
     .\Scripts\Deploy-Firewall.ps1